-I currently only accept Anthem Blue Cross Insurance.
+I currently accept Anthem Blue Cross and Cigna insurance.
 However you may be eligible for out-of-network reimbursement.
 If you would like to use this benefit, you may wish to call your insurance company and ask them the following questions.

 How much does my plan cover for an out of network provider?